Dorell Wright

 Dorell Lawrence Wright (born December 2, 1985) is an American former professional basketball player.
-Wright was drafted in the 2004 NBA draft by the Miami Heat directly out of high school.
-He has also played for the Golden State Warriors, Philadelphia 76ers and Portland Trail Blazers.
-He has previously led the league in three-pointers made, and was selected to participate in the NBA Three-Point Contest in 2011.
+A small forward, he was drafted in the 2004 NBA draft by the Miami Heat directly out of high school.
+He also played for the Golden State Warriors, Philadelphia 76ers and Portland Trail Blazers.
+He once led the league in three-pointers made, and was selected to participate in the NBA Three-Point Contest in 2011.

 High school career

 Wright attended Washington Preparatory High School in ninth and tenth grade before transferring to Leuzinger High School.
 After his senior year at Leuzinger, he enrolled as a fifth-year senior at South Kent School in Connecticut, where he averaged 29.4 points, 14 rebounds and 5 blocks per game in basketball.

 Considered a five-star recruit by Rivals.com, Wright was listed as the No. 4 small forward and the No. 12 player in the nation in 2004.
 He initially committed to attend DePaul before entering the NBA draft.